MarionBml/DS_Epilepsy/README.md

 ## How to access it online

-You can access directly the Streamlit Dashboard via this link : #lien à retrouver
+You can access directly the Streamlit Dashboard via this link : https://datascientest-epilepsy.streamlit.app/

 # Future improvements